lxdlam/monkey-plus/README.md

 It's Monkey+ but with tiny modification to support UTF-8 characters in source.

 Also, some special token has been added.
-If you want to know why, go search #byby# in <https://weibo.com>.
+If you want to know why, go search #byby# at <https://weibo.com>.

 ## Sample
 ```